jrpotter/notebook/notes/memory/index.md

 %%ANKI
 Basic
-How does speed tend to change as you move to lower levels of the memory hierarchy?
+How does access time tend to change as you move to lower levels of the memory hierarchy?
-Back: Speed (access time) decreases.
+Back: Access time tends to decrease.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1747861797217-->
 END%%